 Set your sights on the future with every upgrade.
 Invest in resources that reduce the need for future upgrades by anticipating and predicting your business’ growth.
 This may mean spending a bit more on excessively powerful hardware, but then, they should serve the business for longer than equipment satisfying only the immediate need.

-What to do with the old tech
+What to do with old computers and hard drives

 After the upgrade, the problem now becomes what to do with the decommissioned hardware.
 Most old tech hardware usually ends up as WEEE, and the global E-waste pile is growing at an alarming rate.
 IT disposal has become a significant waste management problem, which is why many businesses opt for IT recycling, remarketing and other environmentally friendly and economical disposal methods.